freedaun/Swahili-Flashcards/README.md

 You get simple sentences from one or more categories, and see if you already understand it.

-If you do, click `Remove` or type RightArrow, and the sentence will not repeat.
+If you do, click "Remove" or type RightArrow, and the sentence will not repeat.

-If you don't, click `Repeat` or type LeftArrow, and the sentence will come back soon.
+If you don't, click "Repeat" or type LeftArrow, and the sentence will come back soon.

 Then the sentence scrolls up, with a translation added, with a new sentence below.